nuxeo-sandbox/nuxeo-labs-utils/README.md

   * Parameters
     * `document`: String, required, the id or path of the document
     * `viewName`: String, required, the name of the view.
 If a view of the same name already exists, it is replaced.
-    * `saveDocument`: Boolean, optional, false by default
+    * `saveDoc`: Boolean, optional, false by default
     * `description`: String, optional
     * `fileName`: String, optional.
 If fileName is not passed, the blob's file name is used
   * The operation gets the ImageInfo of the input blob and adds it to the `picture:views` schema, after getting the image info (width, height, format, colorSpace, depth).
-If `saveDocument` is true, the document is saved.
+If `saveDoc` is true, the document is saved.
   * If a rendition of the same name already exists, it is replaced
   * Return the document with its `picture:views` modified
-  * If the document does not have the picture schema, the operation does nothing
+  * If the document does not have the `picture` schema, the operation does nothing

 * `Document > Labs.PictureRemoveFromViews`